Your cart

 • Cover: Breathable knit cover, designed for airflow

-• Comfort system: Layer of natural or natural-blend latex above additional foam transitions
+• Comfort system: Layer of natural or natural-blend responsive foam above additional foam transitions

 • Support core: Individually wrapped coils, tuned for lifting support through midsection